qwo/blog/content/2018/gcp-architecture.md

 - No Case Studies

 ---
-## Assessment overall
+## What is the Associate Engineer?

-Although many of them follow together, I think individually assessments are useful How is the associate cloud engineer different from professional cloud architect?.
+As the newest exam it has the least information and most misconceptions out about it that I wanted to call out.
+How is the associate cloud engineer different from professional cloud architect?

 ```
 > Apples : Oranges